kbairak/outbox/README.md

 - [ ] Nested dependencies
 - [ ] No 'application/json' content type if body is bytes
 - [ ] Delay exchange/queue names to include minutes and/or hours (`XmYYs` instead of `XXXXs`)
+- [ ] Maybe not everything quorum-able should be quorum.
+Perhaps configuration